GoFundMe Support for Positive Living with MS

 If you want to help me pay the bill to cover my hosting and blog costs you can donate online here:

-DONATE
+DONATE HERE >

 Any financial help is always a welcomed blessing for me as I no longer work due to the progression of MS in my body.
-I have trouble cognitively as well as will uncontrollable tremors and weakness.
+I have trouble cognitively as well as with uncontrollable tremors and weakness.

 I only have my social security benefits to cover my living costs and squeeze out all I can to pay for the website.
 I used to be a web developer and graphic designer so my skills came in handy to build the site and keep it running.